-Thomas Horace Ballard, was, according to an uncorroborated online record, born in 1732.
-He married Mary Elizabeth Ballard, daughter of John Ballard (she was born 1730).
+Thomas Horace Ballard, the son of Thomas Ballard of Albemarle County, was, according to an uncorroborated online record, born in 1732.
+He married (according to unverified secondary sources) Mary Elizabeth Ballard, presumably his cousin, the daughter of John Ballard (she was born c.
+1730).
 They lived in Albemarle county, Virginia,1 and he died 3 December 1804.
 He was probably the “Thomas Ballard of Orange Co.” who on 22 December 1784 purchased 100 acres at the foot of Piney Mountains in Albemarle,2 then was sold four years later by “Thomas Ballard & Mary, his wife, of Albemarle” on 8 May 1788 to Benjamin Huntsman of Albemarle county.3

 He left a will in Albemarle county, which was probated in Albemarle December 1804.4 He gave his estate to his six children and appointed his son-in-law Thomas Pettit his executor.5